chinamike65/hugo-tuolesi/content/book2/book2en.md

 After the heavy rain, because gold is relatively heavy, it slowly sank, forming a very thick foundation of gold, several kilometers thick.

 Mandala formed a boundless ocean on the golden foundation.
 The waves in the ocean moved and pushed the soil of the seabed to different places in the south, south and northwest, forming various mountains and terrains.
-In this way, the earth is formed.
+In this way, the earth was formed.

 Outside the earth is the ocean.